Book – Freedom From the Known

 If you try to study yourself according to another you will always remain a secondhand human being.– J. Krishnamurti

-Finally, I read the book and found it interesting and broadened my perspective of spirituality.
+Finally, I found the book, and it broadened my spiritual perspective.
 If you are interested in this line of inquiry, you will get something new from this book.

-J. Krishnamurti suggests learning about ourselves, not according to him or to some analyst or philosopher – because if we learn about ourselves according to someone else, we learn about them, not ourselves – we are going to learn what we actually are.
+J. Krishnamurti suggests learning about ourselves, not according to him or some analyst or philosopher – because if we learn about ourselves according to someone else, we learn about them, not ourselves – we will know what we are.

 About the Book –

 Freedom from the known is derived from various of his talks, and reading 16 chapters feels like sitting in front of him and exploring a new perspective of spirituality and life with him.